rmonier/backpropagation/evaluation/README.md

-these are the Python evaluation scripts for the backpropagation algorithm
+these are the Python analysis for finding best parameters and evaluation scripts for the backpropagation algorithm